btray900/jis-CTF/README.md

 ## Flag 1

-Going down the list if findings in dirbuster, the first interesting directory is 'flag'
+Going down the list of findings in dirbuster, the first interesting directory is 'flag'

 ![Alt text](./flag_1.png?raw=true)

 ## Flag 2

-We examine robits.txt and check each directory we get to admin_area and examine the source code.
+We examine robots.txt and check each directory we get to admin_area and examine the source code.

 ![Alt text](./flag_2.png?raw=true)